Rambalac/GMaster/ConnectionManual.md

 **Some Panasonic Lumix cameras are unable to connect to WiFi Access point if it's set to channel 12.
 If Access Point channel is set to Auto it may select channel 12.**

 **Only Lumix GH5 supports 5GHz WiFi, be sure your access point supports 2.4Hz.
-In case of mobile hotspot if it's connected to 5GHz WiFi it may share only 5GHz WiFi, check your mobile hotspot sharing options to be sure it's set to 2.4GHz.**
+In case of mobile hotspot if it's already connected to 5GHz WiFi it may share only 5GHz WiFi, check your mobile hotspot sharing options to be sure it's sharing as 2.4GHz.**